akien-mga/godot-old-wiki/ios_services.md

 ##### Parameters

-Takes a Dictionary as a parameter, with 2 fields:
+Takes a Dictionary as a parameter, with 3 fields:

   * `name` (string) the achievement name
   * `progress` (float) the achievement progress from 0.0 to 100.0 (passed to GKAchievement::percentComplete)
+  * `show_completion_banner` (bool) whether Game Center should display an achievement banner at the top of the screen

 Example: